Ylva Johansson: Early beginnings

-Minister of Employment, 2014–2019
+Minister for Employment, 2014–2019

-From 2014, Johansson served as Minister for Employment in the government of Prime Minister Stefan Löfven.
+From 2014, Johansson served as minister for employment in the government of Prime Minister Stefan Löfven.
 During her time in office, she worked to tighten labor immigration laws.

 In the 2013 Social Democrat party congress, the goal was set that Sweden should have the lowest rate of unemployment in the EU.
 While the Social Democrats and Green Party were in power, unemployment decreased more in other EU countries than Sweden and by 2019, Sweden's place in the unemployment ranking slipped to 18 with an unemployment rate of 6.2%, where the first spot was occupied by Czech Republic at 1.7%.

-Member of the European Commission, 2019–present
+Member of the European Commission, 2019–2024

 Following the 2019 European elections, Löfven nominated Johansson as Sweden's candidate for the post of European Commissioner.

 During a question & answer session in October 2019 in the European Parliament, Johansson was asked on whether Swedish policy on gang crime and migration would be exported to the EU level.
 Johansson responded that she was "proud that Sweden received so many refugees".

 In early March 2020, Johansson was appointed by President Ursula von der Leyen to serve on a special task force to coordinate the European Union's response to the COVID-19 pandemic.

+In September 2023, more than 120 boats carrying around 7,000 migrants from Africa arrived on the Italian island of Lampedusa in the span of 24 hours.
+Johansson said that "We are seeing a really challenging situation in Lampedusa.
+This is a European matter that needs a European response."

+In April 2024, she warned member states of legal consequences if they fail to enforce the New Pact on Migration and Asylum.